aawferris/producetive.ly/README.md

 #### PostMVP

+- Render a "Hello {user.name}" feature will will take an input from the user and then return the data from the API
 - Render a weather display that shows the current forecast
 - Render a Google Search bar that is active
 - Render an inspirational quote from a secondary API